evoisec/sensor-data-analytics/README.md

 #### Cross Dataset Indexing - Indexing/Synchronization/Join Across Datasets

-MAIN INDEX - The Heart Rate (as the key subject of research/"business analytics" here, due to the nature of PPG) is going to be used as the Ground Truth or will provide the Main Index
+MAIN INDEX - The Heart Rate (as the key subject of research/"business analytics" here, due to the nature of PPG) from the ECG Sensor is going to be used as the Ground Truth or will provide the Main Index

 #### Internal Dataset Indexing - Indexing within Single Dataset